Capitalize on today's evolving market dynamics.

 A few examples of impact investing include:

-Investors interested in this type of investing strategy want to see their money both grow and deliver non-financial benefits to society and the environment.
+Investors interested in impact investing as a type of investing strategy want to see their money both grow and deliver non-financial benefits to society and the environment.

-According to a survey by the Global Impact Investing Network, 79% of respondents reported that their financial expectations were met or exceeded.
-More than two-thirds of them indicated their expectation was to earn risk-adjusted, market-rate returns.3
+According to a survey by the Global Impact Investing Network, 72% of respondents reported that their financial expectations were met or exceeded.
+The majority of them (79%) indicated their expectation was to earn risk-adjusted, market-rate returns.

 An area to keep eye on may be the infrastructure buildout for renewable energy.
+Rising electricity demand tied to the growth of AI helped drive inflows into some sustainable funds focused on clean energy companies.
 While it’s still in the early stages, it will have both environmental benefits and may offer compelling returns for long-term investors.

 Impact investing has a specific definition, but it can also be used as the umbrella term to capture the myriad of investment approaches, including environmental, social and governance (ESG) and socially responsible investments (SRI).